drager/cetti/README.md

 ## Contribute

-If you're interested in helping with evolving this project, then keep on reading.
+If you're interested in helping with evolving this project, please do, check out [waffle][waffle] for issues that can be done.

-If you're not interested in helping right now that's fine as well!
+If there's something you want to fix, just start working and then send a pull request. *Remember*: The pull request can only be merged if it passes the [travis build][travis].

-Any feedback you have about using this project would be greatly appreciated.
+Any feedback you have about using this project would also be greatly appreciated.

 ### Building